magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 ## Export

-In ThingsBoard Community Edition, a Dashboard export or an exporting of a specific widget is possible as a configuration file in JSON format.
+In IoT Hub Community Edition, a Dashboard export or an exporting of a specific widget is possible as a configuration file in JSON format.
 You can use this file to transfer your Dashboard or widget configuration to another instance.

 ### Export dashboard